top of page

 Mrs. Franchy's Evil Ring and the Six Months that Changed Everything

-Determined to protect herself, Isla sets out to expose her stepmom as the evil witch she's sure she is.
-But as she gets to know her, Isla begins to realize that things aren't always as they seem.
+Determined to protect herself, Isla sets out to expose her stepmom's true nature.
+But as she gets to know this new family member, Isla begins to realize that not everything is as it seems.

-Join Isla on her journey of self-discovery and learn how even the most traumatic experiences can be overcome with the power of love and understanding.
+Join Isla on her journey of self-discovery as she learns how even the most traumatic experiences can be overcome with the power of love and understanding.

 Get To Know Evelissé